Wintervorst/iitc/plugins/totalrecon/README.md

 <kbd><img src="https://github.com/Wintervorst/iitc/raw/master/plugins/totalrecon/assets/enterscripturl.png"></img></kbd><br/>
 ## You can test it out with this script url
-Test script url: https://script.google.com/macros/s/AKfycbzIvhFdBzYCppUSQ7SkHY1StT3JsL-43i3p9qOaRzEUVaiEiahR/exec You can reset the script url with
+Test script url: https://script.google.com/macros/s/AKfycbzIvhFdBzYCppUSQ7SkHY1StT3JsL-43i3p9qOaRzEUVaiEiahR/exec You can reset the script url by installing <a href="https://github.com/Wintervorst/iitc/raw/master/plugins/totalrecon/totalrecon.clearscripturl.user.js">this userscript</a>.
+Don't forget to uninstall it afterwards.

 ## List of functions is at the end of this page